 The best answers are:

-- Positive and forward-looking.
 It’s the future that matters now, not the past.
-Bring the interview’s focus to what matters most: what you can do for the employer.
+Bring the interview’s focus on what matters most: what you can do for the employer.

 Remember to leave any bitterness or blame out of the conversation with prospective employers, and focus on how you have addressed any personal issues and/or enhanced your qualifications as a result of the termination.